keithalewis/papers/ct.md

 An injective function, `f:A -> B` has the property that for any functions `g,h:C -> A` if `gf = hf` then `g = h`.
 In category theory such `f` are called _monomorphisms_.

+Functions that satisfy both properties are called _isomorphisms_.

 ## Arrow Vocabulary